The procedure for submitting a new application for consent and the publicity requirements are set out in:

 In considering energy consents applications, Scottish Ministers must strike a balance between the interests of developers, energy and planning policy, as well as community interests and environmental considerations.

-All applications must be accompanied by an Environmental Impact Assessment report, which describes the effects the development is likely to have on the environment.
+All applications for EIA development must be accompanied by an Environmental Impact Assessment report, which describes the effects the development is likely to have on the environment.
 For overhead line applications that don't require an EIA report, see our guidance on overhead line applications without an EIA report.

 Both the application and the EIA are available to the public.

-Scottish Ministers must consult the planning authority, Scottish Natural Heritage (SNH) and the Scottish Environment Protection Agency (SEPA), as well as other relevant consultees, and take their views into account during the decision-making process.
+Scottish Ministers must consult the planning authority, Scottish Natural Heritage (SNH), the Scottish Environment Protection Agency (SEPA) and Historic Environment Scotland (HES) as well as other relevant consultees, and take their views into account during the decision-making process.

 Current legislation states notice of an application must be advertised: